rfabbri/vase-multiview-3d-curve-dataset/README.md

 ## Files

 ```
+vase-edge-gt3-017.txt.gz   the ground truth 3D scan points at feature edges.
+    obtained by manually deleting homogeneous areas from the full scan.
+    The file contains x y z coordinates for sample points, one point per line,
+    as an nx3 array.
+Loat into matlab with the load function (uncompress first)

+pts-40.ply.gz   the original mesh points to be opened in meshlab.
+Uncompress it
+    first.

+3d/vase-edge-gt3-017.blend

 images/   a subset of the images for scene 40 from DTU robot feature dataset,
     which are originally 3GB in high res.
 This is what we had selected for the
     Multiview-3d-Drawing.sf.net system, if you want to compare against it.

-cameras/  a subset of the cameras provided by the massive DTU robot feature dataset.
+cameras/  a subset of the cameras provided by the DTU robot feature dataset.
 These are
     text files containing 3x4 matrix entries for each image in images/

-3d/original   the original mesh files

-3d/registered-editing.blend

-3d/full/*.ply

-3d/full/*.txt.bz2

-3d/gt-points.txt  x y z coordinates for sample points, one point per line.
-                  lets call this the 'allpts' nx3 array
 ```

 ## Images